So you're completely new to Dota 2 modding? Don't know where in the hell to begin? This is the guide for you, the future Dota 2 modder!

 The Workshop Tools Wiki Homepage does a good job with subdividing all the possible aspects of Dota 2 modding:

-Step #0: Installing the Dota 2 Workshop Tools
+Step #0: Installing and Launching the Dota 2 Workshop Tools

-You can't mod Dota without the Workshop Tools!
+You can't create mods for Dota without the Workshop Tools!

 taken from How to install the Dota 2 Workshop Tools: